saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-22-deco-decorated-functions.md

 host_list = [ 'server-{}'.format(nr) for nr in range(0, 200) ]
 ```

-After expanding the list to include 200 severs, it took the script without `deco` about 3 minutes and 30 seconds to complete.
+After expanding the list to include 200 severs, it took the script without <b>deco</b> about 3 minutes and 30 seconds to complete.
 The deco-decorated script only took about 4 seconds!

 Closing thoughts
 ================

-Using `deco` is very easy.
+Using <b>deco</b> is very easy.
 I have used it in the past in circumstances where I needed a script to quickly send SNMP requests or some ICMPs to devices.

-The beauty of using `deco` is that the implementation requires so little effort.
-You can read more about `deco` [here](https://github.com/alex-sherman/deco).
+The beauty of using <b>deco</b> is that the implementation requires so little effort.
+You can read more about <b>deco</b> [here](https://github.com/alex-sherman/deco).